minvws/nl-covid19-data-dashboard/README.md

 - Data schema properties and locale keys for the CMS are all snake_cased.
 These could be viewed as external data sources / APIs.
 - Event props follow a pattern of `onEventName` for the component props API.
-  For handling the event we aim to use a name that describes what the function does as opposed to use `handleEventNameSubject`.
+  For handling the event we aim to use a name that describes what the function does as opposed to using `handleEventNameSubject`.
   Specifically, if the function is not specifically created to handle an event or if the function doings can comfortably be described in a function name.
 - We prefer to use function expressions over named function declarations.